YanzhaoW/nvimconfig/README.md

 ## Troubleshooting
-If you encounter problems during the usage, please perform the following steps:
+If you encounter problems during the usage, please try following steps:

 1. Restart neovim